Stellar halos of bright central galaxies II: Scaling relations, colors and metallicity evolution with redshift: Methods

 where $R_{200}$ and $R_{\rm{s, DM}}$ represent the virial and scale radii of the DM halo, respectively, $R_{\rm{s, ICL}}$ is the scale radius of the ICL mass distribution, and $\gamma$ is a parameter quantifying how much more concentrated the ICL is relative to the DM.
 This parameter was calibrated in \citet{contini2024d} using a Markov chain Monte Carlo algorithm, and typically ranges between 1 and 3.
 This model assumes that the ICL distribution follows an NFW profile (see, e.g., \citealt{contini2020b} for further details), but with higher concentration.
 From Equation~\ref{eqn:conc}, the transition radius $R_{\rm{trans}}$ is then defined as

 which is essentially the analogue of the NFW scale radius for the ICL.

 To model the SH, we assume that all stars belonging to the ICL and lying within the transition radius form the SH, considered as an intermediate region between the CG and the ICL.
 It must be noted that this implementation does not explicitly determine whether these stars are gravitationally bound to the central galaxy.
 Consequently, the SH can be regarded either as a distinct third component of the BCG+SH+ICL system, or as a transition zone.
 Stars can move between the ICL and SH components, and in certain conditions they can migrate from the SH to the BCG.
+By construction, the SH mass is therefore closely linked to the ICL mass and spatial distribution.
+In particular, a correlation between SH and ICL mass is an expected outcome of the adopted definition, while the residual scatter reflects variations in halo concentration, ICL formation efficiency, and the detailed assembly history of the system.

 Two additional criteria regulate this process.
 First, if the transition radius $R_{\rm{trans}}$ lies within the bulge radius, all SH stars within it are transferred to the bulge.
-Second, for stability reasons, the SH mass cannot exceed the stellar mass of the BCG (bulge+disk).
+Second, for stability reasons, the SH mass cannot exceed the stellar mass of the BCG (bulge+disk) \footnote{Bulge and disk formation and evolution are implemented in FEGA as done in \citep{guo2011}}.
 Any excess mass in the SH is redistributed to the BCG’s disk.
+These stability criteria imply that the SH mass is not a fixed fraction of the ICL mass, even at fixed halo mass or concentration, and introduce physically motivated scatter in all SH-related scaling relations.

 As highlighted above, the SH stars may or may not be bound to the central galaxy.
 In the first case, the SH can be interpreted as a third component of the BCG+SH+ICL system, while in the second case—or in the mixed case with both bound and unbound stars—it represents a transition region between the galaxy and the surrounding ICL.
 Following \citet{contini2024d}, where SHs were first implemented, in this work we adopt the latter interpretation.
 Thus, the system is modelled as a central galaxy, consisting of bulge and disk, surrounded by a SH, all embedded in a more extended diffuse light component (see Figure~\ref{fig:scheme} for a schematic illustration).
+We therefore emphasize that the interpretation of SHs as transition regions is a direct consequence of the adopted definition, while the quantitative trends in their mass, structure, and stellar populations explored in Section~\ref{sec:results} reflect genuine physical dependencies on halo concentration, ICL assembly, and satellite accretion.